RishabhSharma02/task_submission/README.md

-# tasks_app
+# Taks app

-A new Flutter project.
+A beautiful simple tasks app using GetX and Flutter.

 ## Getting Started